• Home

 • To subsume or replace various taxes such as CST, excise, VAT and more

-• It helped in simplifying the taxation process and reducing the burden on the taxpayers
+• To simplify the taxation process and reduce the burden on the taxpayers

-• It made compliance easier and helped curb tax evasion
+• To make compliance easier and help curb tax evasion

-• GST also helped eliminate the cascading effect of taxes, as you can now easily set off your input and output tax
+• To eliminate the cascading effect of taxes, as you can now easily set off your input and output tax

-• It also assists in improving the logistics and distribution system because of a single system of taxation
+• To improve the logistics and distribution system because of a single system of taxation

-• It has resulted in improved turnaround time, minimised cycles, easy consolidation and other benefits
+• To improve turnaround time, minimise cycles, consolidate easily and offer other benefits

 How Does GST Work

 It is a multi-stage and destination-based tax.
-This means that it is applicable at every stage of the sale and paid by the consumer/buyer of the product.
-Here is an example to help you understand working of GST in India:
+So, it is applicable at every stage of the sale, paid by the consumer/buyer.
+Here is an example to help you understand how it works in India:

 • A manufacturer pays GST on the raw materials purchased and subsequently levies GST for the product sold, which was created using the raw materials